ardaxz99/Book-Recommender/README.md

 ## Usage

-Execute the main script to start the recommendation process:
+Execute the main script to reproduce the results given in the report:

 ```
 python main.ipynb